-Respname, Respsex, Respage As in 2009, you are asked for details of the respondents name, sex and age before you fill in details of other members of the household in a grid.
+Respname, You are asked for details of the respondents name, sex and age before you fill in details of other members of the household in a grid.
+Respage

-HouseHld

-This question asks for the total number of people in the respondent's household (including children and including the respondent).
+HouseHld This question asks for the total number of people in the respondent's household (including children and including the respondent).
 Refer to your interviewer instructions for the standard definition of a household if necessary.